Leody Taveras Preview, Player Props: Rangers vs. Mariners

 Leody Taveras At The Plate

+- Among the qualifying batters in MLB action, his batting average ranks 48th, his on-base percentage ranks 101st, and he is 83rd in the league in slugging.

+- In 64.1% of his 142 games this season, Taveras has picked up at least one hit.
+He's also had 37 multi-hit games.

-- He has homered in 9.2% of his games this season, and 2.6% of his plate appearances.
+- He has homered in 9.2% of his games this year, and 2.5% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.